FedericoGiuliana/Mimir-Engine/README.md

 minio/minio server /data
 ```

-There must be a bucket named "bucketzf" inside with a zip folder inside named "Compressa.zip.
-Inside the folder two files, 'testo.txt' and 'model.py' and a second bucket named "bucketzf2".
+There must be a bucket inside with a zip folder inside.
+Inside the folder two files.

-##There are 3 different ways to start the application:
+## There are 3 different ways to start the application:
 ### 1. Start the application locally:
+Set the environment variables

 Enter the Estrazione/App folder and start the python program estrazione.py:
 ```
 python estrazione.py